Sergei Rachmaninoff: 1917–1925: Leaving Russia, emigration to the US, and concert pianist

 During the Scandinavian tour, Rachmaninoff received three offers from the US: to become the conductor of the Cincinnati Symphony Orchestra for two years, to conduct 110 concerts in 30 weeks for the Boston Symphony Orchestra, and to give 25 piano recitals.
 He was worried about such a commitment in an unfamiliar country and had few good memories from his debut tour in 1909, so he declined all three.
 Not long after his decision, Rachmaninoff considered the United States financially advantageous as he could not support his family through composition alone.
 Unable to afford the travel fees, he was sent an advance loan for the journey by Russian banker and fellow emigre Alexander Kamenka.
 Money was also received from friends and admirers; pianist Ignaz Friedman contributed $2,000.
 On 1 November 1918, the Rachmaninoffs boarded the SS Bergensfjord in Oslo, Norway, bound for New York City, arriving eleven days later.
 News of the composer's arrival spread, causing a crowd of musicians, artists, and fans to gather outside The Sherry-Netherland hotel, where he was staying.

-Rachmaninoff quickly dealt with business, hiring Dagmar Barclay as his secretary, interpreter, and aide in dealing with American life.
+Rachmaninoff quickly dealt with business, hiring pianist Dagmar de Corval Rybner as his secretary, interpreter, and aide in dealing with American life.
 He reunited with Josef Hofmann, who informed several concert managers that the composer was available and suggested he choose Charles Ellis as his booking agent.
 Ellis organised 36 performances for Rachmaninoff for the upcoming 1918–1919 concert season; the first, a piano recital, took place on 8 December at Providence, Rhode Island.
 Rachmaninoff, still in recovery from a case of the Spanish flu, included his arrangement of "The Star-Spangled Banner" in the program.
 Before the tour he had received offers from numerous piano manufacturers to tour with their instruments; he chose Steinway, the only one that did not offer him money.
 Steinway's association with Rachmaninoff continued for the rest of his life.

 After the first tour ended in April 1919, Rachmaninoff took his family on a break to San Francisco.
 He recuperated and prepared for the upcoming season, a cycle that he would adopt for most of his remaining life.
 As a touring performer Rachmaninoff became financially secure without much difficulty, and the family lived an upper middle class life with servants, a chef, and chauffeur.
 They recreated the atmosphere of Ivanovka in their New York City apartment by entertaining Russian guests, employing Russians, and continuing to observe Russian customs.
 Despite the ability to speak some English, Rachmaninoff had his correspondence translated into Russian.
-He enjoyed some personal luxuries, including quality tailored suits and the latest model of cars.
+He enjoyed some personal luxuries, including quality tailored suits and the latest models of cars.